Skip to main content

 Then update with the same filter.

-• N+1 query patterns: Fetch related data with joins instead of looping through students and running separate queries per student.
+• N+1 query patterns: Fetch related data with joins instead of looping through customers and running separate queries per customer.

-• Hard-coded literals: Use parameters or configuration tables (term_settings) so you can switch semesters without editing SQL.
+• Hard-coded literals: Use parameters or configuration tables (reporting_periods) so you can switch dates without editing SQL.

 • Ignoring execution plans: A slow query deserves an EXPLAIN to see whether it scans the whole table.